ethereum-optimism/community-hub/src/docs/governance/allocations.md

 ### Governance Fund

 An allocation of **5.4%** of the OP token supply will be dedicated to the first Governance Fund.
-All projects demonstrating usage on Optimism can request tokens from this fund at [gov.optimism.io](https://gov.optimism.io/)
+All projects demonstrating usage on Optimism can request tokens from this fund at [gov.optimism.io](https://gov.optimism.io/).
+For more details on how to apply to a Governance Fund grant [visit this forum post](https://gov.optimism.io/t/grant-proposal-template/3233).

 ### Partner Fund